This post was updated October 1, 2019 to include current information and recommendations.

 McClellan’s Brewing Co. offers an authentic Celtic experience — from their elegant interior to their handcrafted cask ales brewed in traditional style.
 Pair your brew with an artisan sandwich or charcuterie board off their simple yet satisfying food menu.
 And during your meal, you can observe the brewing process through glass windows from both inside and outside!

 If you don’t know about New Belgium Brewing Company, maybe you should start here.
 But don’t just sample one of their beers; bring the local craft beer experience to life with a visit to their tasting room and a brewery tour.
 Because their bottles can be found all around the world, New Belgium has become a source of Fort Collins pride.
 Take part in the annual Tour de Fat and celebrate all things bicycle and beer to experience Fort Collins culture to the fullest!

-Odell may have a large following within the US (and even across the pond in the UK) but over the years, the brewery has kept to its family-owned roots right here in its hometown of Fort Collins.
+Odell may have a large following within the U.S. (and even across the pond in the UK) but over the years, the brewery has kept to its family-owned roots right here in its hometown of Fort Collins.
 Their brews are built on British styles, where innovation and creativity meet balance, consistency and quality.
-Try their now famous 90 Shilling Ale, which put them on the map years ago or expand your taste buds by trying another one of their innovative creations.
-Not sure what you want?
-Let their Mood Pairing quiz steer you in the right direction!
+Try their now-famous 90 Shilling Ale, which put them on the map years ago, or expand your taste buds by trying another one of their innovative creations.

 When Old Colorado began brewing in 1989, they were one of Colorado’s first micro-breweries.
 However, the family itself has been home-brewing ever since the early 1900s!
 Today, from their Wellington brewery, the team is using grandfather’s recipes along with family traditions to brew true craft, award-winning beers.